 This last point is especially incisive.
 An argument drawing on the long-standing tradition of refuting scepticism, in rejecting privileging any position, the postmodernist cannot thus account for the alleged validity of itself, except by way of contradiction.
-As Jürgen Habermas stresses: ‘Whoever transposes the radical critique of reason into the domain of rhetoric in order to blunt the paradox of self-referentiality, also dulls the sword of the critique of reason itself.’
+As Jürgen Habermas stresses: ‘Whoever transposes the radical critique of reason into the domain of rhetoric to blunt the paradox of self-referentiality, also dulls the sword of the critique of reason itself.’

 In rejecting privileging any position, the postmodernist cannot thus account for the alleged validity of itself, except by way of contradiction

 The enlightenment ideas that did so well in fostering a sense of cohesion in the West are not ready to be dispensed with, yet the postmodernists are working onerously to ensure modernity’s disposal.
 Although many critics of postmodernism reject it as mere nonsense, postmodernism needs to be taken seriously.
-Postmodernism not only larrups truth into oblivion, it risks thwarting so much of the moral progress made since the dawning of modernity.
-It is this double danger that warrants us all to write off postmodernism as a reactionary, pseudo philosophy teeming with inconsistencies and inchoate doctrines.
+Postmodernism not only larrups truth into oblivion, but it also risks thwarting so much of the moral progress made since the dawning of modernity.
+It is this double danger that warrants us all to write off postmodernism as a reactionary, pseudo-philosophy teeming with inconsistencies and inchoate doctrines.